SKSvg exposes both broad inspection-oriented hit testing and topmost routed-target hit testing. The retained scene graph powers both APIs.

 var element = svg.HitTestElements(new SKPoint(10, 10)).FirstOrDefault();

-When the picture is drawn through a transformed canvas, convert the input point or rectangle back into picture space first:
+When the picture is drawn through a transformed canvas, convert the pointer or selection rectangle back into picture space first:

 using ShimSkiaSharp;